 According to Gillis (1996), young people are individuals in the process of development and charge.
 He further goes on to say that during this period they experiment with newly discovered aspects of their physical and emotional selves.
 During this period the youth are likely to experiment with drugs and some will be addicted.
 An English Psycho-Analyst Dr. Deret Miller said that "Adolescent is a period of adaptation.
 All Adolescents are disturbed".
-Sociologists and anthropologists as well as other people have clearly defined the accepted and understood that adolescent is the period when a youngster forms his own identity usually by meaningful conflict with his parents or the older generation.
+Sociologists and anthropologists as well as other people have clearly defined the difficulties that adolescents find in a changing society.
+In many societies it is accepted and understood that adolescent is the period when a youngster forms his own identity usually by meaningful conflict with his parents or the older generation.
 It has been said that adolescence is a period of health hostility on the part of the youngsters who confronting the adult standards and traditions is discovering himself.
 Dr. Miller says that during this time the youngsters is hostile and deviant behavior may provide a solution for him.